NicLandajo/comfy-monitor/README.md

 🎚️ workflow_fps Moved to the Top
 Your main timing control is now the first setting you see — making setup quicker and more natural.

-🎞️ Improved preview_fps Control
+🎞️ Improved preview_fps Control now accepts both
-preview_fps now accepts both:

-Smart automatic detection when you want the tool to choose the best framerate, or Exact custom values like 24, 29.97, 48, or 60 when you need perfect animation timing.
+"Smart" automatic detection when you want the tool to choose the best framerate, or Exact custom values like 24, 29.97, 48, or 60 when you need perfect animation timing.

 ⚡ Smoother Playback, Same Rock-Solid Performance